-This prestigious award recognizes young investigators working in areas of translational research.
+Established in 2010, this prestigious award recognizes young investigators working in areas of translational research.
 Up to three awards of $12,000 each are presented annually.
-This award, which was established in 2010, is supported by Pfizer Ophthalmics through the ARVO Foundation.
+The award is supported by the ARVO Foundation.

 2021 Pfizer Ophthalmics Carl Camras Translational Research Award recipient

 Doheny Eye Institute and University of California Los Angeles